KevinAquino/DCM-course/README.md

 - stochastic DCM
 - spectral DCM

+To go through stochastic DCM we need a SDE solver, I suggest using: https://github.com/horchler/SDETools.git download this before you start IV

 Following this material we will describe applications, apply it to some real world data and talk about real world experiences.

 # Videos of the lectures/workshop: